 CUS&GC also ran and particpated in University Scouting centred events such as CAMRALLY a SSAGO event in 1985.

 A significant number of University Rovers did not interact with the local District.
 The attitudes of the collective University Crew are rarely identifiable in the archives and will be highlighted should they appear as a clear part of the whole, whether they distort the overall view or not.
 The potential for this has been observed in a 1959 Dissertation for an Advanced Education Certificate.
 Sheffield based, it used a questionnaire to Rover Crew but the author, Peter D Inman, felt that the Oxford Crew answers potentially distorted the overall picture and omitted the responses.
-These number of Oxford members dominated the replies and they provided less complete responses.
+These numbers from Oxford members dominated the replies and they provided less complete responses.

 JWR Archivist Mar 2020